crypto101/book/public-key-encryption.rst

 information to the message that only the sender could have computed.
 Just like encryption, authentication comes in both private-key (symmetric) and public-key (asymmetric) forms.
-Symmetric authentication schemes are typically called message authentication codes, while the public-key equivalent is typically called a signature.
+Symmetric authentication schemes are typically called :term:`message authentication code`\s, while the public-key equivalent is typically called a signature.

 First, we will introduce a new cryptographic primitive: hash functions.